 #8 Festivals in Thailand: Bo Sang Festival

-Nobody does it like Thailand and especially when it comes to festivals.
-From self-mutilation and ghostly spiritual happenings to racing buffaloes at breakneck speeds, releasing colourful lanterns to lots of monkey business and everything in between, you have never lived if you haven’t experienced a few of these unique events.
-Thai festivals bring together the entire nation, and it is the perfect time to see the local people at their beautiful best.
+Nobody does it like Thailand and especially when it comes to a Thailand festival.
+From self-mutilation and ghostly spiritual happenings at the Ghost Festival Phi Ta Khon and the Vegetarian Festival Phuket.
+The List for festival lovers Thailand Event Guide to racing buffaloes at breakneck speeds, releasing colourful lanterns to lots of monkey business and everything in between, you have never lived if you haven’t experienced a few of these unique events.
+Thailand festivals bring together the entire nation, and it is the perfect time to see the local people at their beautiful best.
 Sample a real slice of Thai culture and life?
 Visit one of these festivals while you are here on holiday.